Regular Home Energy Assistance Program (HEAP)

 - Proof of citizenship such as birth certificate or voters registration card

-- Proof of gross income for the past three months for ALL household members
+- Proof of gross income for the past 30 days for ALL household members

 - A copy of the electric bill and gas bill